Understanding the difference between Dofollow and Nofollow backlinks

 Guest Blogging and Relationship Building

-Write for other blogs or establish partnerships.
-It's an excellent way to get quality backlinks.
-But be careful, choose relevant and quality sites!
+Write for other blogs or build partnerships.
+It is an excellent way to get quality backlinks.
+But be careful, choose relevant, high-quality sites!

 Avoiding Penalties with Relevant Backlinks

-Ensure your backlinks are relevant to your site.
-Otherwise, Google could penalize you.
-It's like getting a recommendation from an expert who has nothing to do with your field.
-It doesn’t make sense, does it?
+Make sure your backlinks are relevant to your site.
+Otherwise, Google could penalise you.
+It is like getting a recommendation from an expert who has nothing to do with your field.
+It does not make sense, does it?

 The Risks Associated with SEO Backlinks